wwarriner/uabrc.github.io/docs/data_management/storage.md

 - Exploratory data
 - Temporary data needed longer than 30 days

-In contrast, [Long-Term Storage](./lts/index.md) is best-suited for unchanging or static data.
+In contrast, [Long-Term Storage](./lts/index.md) is best-suited for data that changes infrequently or never.
 Specifically:

 - Instrument-acquired data
 - Completed analyses
-- Hosting data for others to copy
+- Hosting static data for others to copy
-- Hosting data for the public internet
+- Hosting static data for the public internet
 - "Pick-up" and "drop-off" locations for data as part of a workflow

-Shared Storage is available for labs headed by a PI _and_ for Core facilities headed by a director.

-Shared Storage is allocated on a per-organization basis, not on a per-person basis.
-If an individual researcher manages both a lab and a Core, they may request independent storage allocations for each organization.
-Each organization may request both Project Storage and Long-Term Storage.
+Shared storage is for lab groups, Research Cores, and other Core-like organizations serving UAB research interests.
+Shared Storage is allocated on a per-organization basis, not on a per-person basis or per-project basis.
+If an individual researcher manages both a Lab and a Core, they may request independent storage allocations for each organization.
+Every organization may request both Project Storage and Long-Term Storage.

 ### How Do I Request Shared Storage?